brian-carroll/blog/articles/first-class-functions.md

+---
-# Elm first-class functions in Wasm
+title: Elm functions in WebAssembly
+published: false
+description: Investigations of how Elm could compile to WebAssembly in the future
+tags: Elm, WebAssembly, compiler
+---

-I’ve been a bit fascinated for the past few months with trying to understand how a future version of the Elm compiler might be able to target WebAssembly.
+I’ve been pretty fascinated for the past few months with trying to understand how the Elm compiler might be able to target WebAssembly in the future.
 What are the major differences from generating JavaScript?
 What are the hard parts, what approaches would make sense?

 I think one of the most interesting questions is: how do you implement first-class functions in WebAssembly?
 JavaScript has them built in, but WebAssembly doesn’t.
 Treating functions as values is a pretty high level of abstraction, and WebAssembly is a very low-level language.